 To treat the wastewater, we must first remove the trash that has made its way into the sewer system, such as plastic items, wipes, dental floss, hair or small toys.

 Toilets are not trash cans.
 Please do not flush anything except human waste and toilet paper.

 Second Step—Put the micro-organisms to work

 Solids and liquids separate in tanks.
 While liquids remain on top, the solids settle to the bottom, where micro-organisms help them decompose.
-The water goes to the filtration process, while decomposed waste is made into a slow-release fertilizer called Louisville Green or disposed of at a landfill.
+The water goes to the filtration process and while the decomposed waste is processed as a soil amendment or disposed of at a landfill.